wajahathussain81/wajahathussaain81/README.md

 ---

-⭐ *Fun Fact*: I once restored a **1981 Pontiac Trans Am**, building a custom wiring harness from scratch 🔧🔥
+⭐ *Fun Fact*: I’m restoring a **1981 Pontiac Trans Am** — I’ve already built a custom wiring harness and am now diving into the engine work. 🔧🔥